 Even for the French, the job market is very tight.
 Always has been.
 There isn’t the same kind of job flexibility here like there is in the US.
 Most people do the same job they’ve always done, and for which they have a degree that they studied for since their first year in high school.
 Of course, once you get a job here, it’s practically impossible to lose it.
 So employers take few chances when hiring.

-Even if you find work, getting a visa as an non-EU resident is almost impossible because the employer has to prove to the government that no other French nor EU citizen can do the same job (and in the case of Spanish teaching, you're competing with the Spanish).
-Finally, because you're only in the country for a relatively short time, it makes employers even less interested in submitting the tedious paperwork (a process that could, optimistically speaking, take up to six months to get approved even if you did convince them of your case).
+Even if you find work, getting a visa as an non-EU resident is almost impossible because the employer has to prove to the government that no other French nor EU citizen can do the same job (for example, English teachers are competing with the Irish, and Spanish teachers are competing with the Spanish).
+Finally, because you’re only in the country for a relatively short time, it makes employers even less interested in submitting the tedious paperwork (a process that could, optimistically speaking, take up to six months to get approved even if you did convince them of your case).

 Of course, if you want to risk working under the table part time, there are some jobs such as teaching or tutoring privately or babysitting.
 If you can find some freelance translation work in the US that lets you work from Paris, then that may be an easier option for you.
 Some opportunities may fall in your lap, so be open to them, but don’t rely on it.